InteractiveAdvertisingBureau/openrtb3-converter/README.md

 However, the above works only when the partners are on the same standard with similar fields and default values being present.
 For cases where the partners are on different oRTB standards, a conversion is necessary.

-When converting a request or response from oRTB version A to version B: if the field has a default value in A, but does not have a default value in B, the mapped field is sent with the default value in A.
+When converting a request or response from oRTB version A to version B:
+ - if the field has a default value in A, but does not have a default value in B, the mapped field is sent with the default value in A.
-If the field has a default value in B but not in A, no field is sent.
+ - if the field has a default value in B but not in A, no field is sent.

 ## Category Taxonomy